Flowductive/easy-firebase/README.md

 ## What is EasyFirebase?

 EasyFirebase is a Swift wrapper for all things Firebase.
 Save hours from implementing the Firebase code in your projects repeatedly.
 EasyFirebase makes document storage and retrieval easier by providing **intuitive protocols** for Firestore.
-EasyFirebase makes **authentication easier** with the EasyUser protocol and simple one-line sign-in with Google and Apple.
+EasyFirebase makes **authentication easier** with the EasyUser (subclassable) open class and simple one-line sign-in with Google and Apple.
 EasyFirebase is cross-platform and works with both iOS and macOS.

 ## Completed Features